Where is Matt Le Tissier now?

 In the same year Le Tissier was inducted into the English Football Hall of Fame.

-On transfer deadline day in August 2016, Le Tissier announced that he had launched a new football agency with former Southampton team mate Francis Benali.
+In August 2016, Le Tissier announced that he had launched a new football agency with former Southampton team-mate Francis Benali.

 Called 73 Management, their agency works not only with players but their families as well and represents players for the good of their careers rather than to look for easy-money deals.